Compare Strings in Golang: 8 Methods and When to Use Them

 Conclusion

-Today you’ve learned the best methods to compare strings in Golang.
+Today you've learned the best Go string comparison methods.
 In addition, you learned how you can combine the best-performing methods with other Golang functions to achieve the best performance possible.

 We hope you've enjoyed it.
 If you haven't already, make sure to check our guide on how to build a Golang web scraper .
 See you again next time!